Forethoughts/forethoughts-datastudio/docs/data-lake/index.rst

 Data Lake
 ===============

-A data lake is a centralized repository t
+A data lake is a centralized repository that allows you to store all your structured and unstructured data at any sc